manojkarnan/codsoft-task1/README.md

 - Each screen design emphasizes consistency in layout, colors, and typography.
 - Feedback and iterations are welcomed for further improvements.

-## Acknowledgments

-- Special thanks to [Name] for their valuable feedback during the design iterations.

 ## Contact Information

 For any inquiries or further details regarding this Figma design project, please contact: